Family-Based Immigration with Sacramento Lawyers

 The US affords citizenship to individuals on a case by case basis.
 The laws on obtaining US citizenship can be difficult to understand.
 Our immigration attorneys have the knowledge to provide you with the necessary advice and assistance to successfully apply for US citizenship.
 Contact our immigrations attorneys so that our team can find a solution for you.

 There are numerous paths to obtaining citizenship and naturalization.
 During our consultations, our immigration attorneys ask all of the necessary questions to determine whether you personally qualify for citizenship.
 Whether citizenship is from being a permanent resident or military service, our immigration attorneys are very knowledgable on the eligibility requirements and different paths to obtaining citizenship and naturalization.
 We’re confident you will be satisfied with the answers our immigration attorneys provide on your particular circumstances.

-Attorney Fees for Citizenship & Naturalization
+Lawyer Fees for Citizenship & Naturalization

 Our citizenship and naturalization attorneys provide several levels of service.
 Our attorneys can provide services at an hourly rate or a flat rate.
 We typically bill at an hourly rate when the only service is reviewing already completed paperwork.
 Otherwise, we offer flat fees to ensure you understand all of the costs associated with your citizenship & naturalization.
 Our immigration attorneys provide flat rates for completing and submitting the paperwork as well as personally attending the naturalization exam with you.